axibase/atsd/api/data/series/group.md

     ]
 }]
 ```

-An interpolated values were added to each of grouped series:
+Interpolated values were added to each of the grouped series:

 ```ls
 |                      |          |          | group                | e1 grouped   | e2 grouped   |     |
 | datetime             | e1.value | e2.value | timestamp            | interpolated | interpolated | SUM |